 Off-Campus Work-study Program

 UTRGV’s Off-Campus Work-study Program provides several job opportunities for students wanting to get involved in the community and make a difference.
 These jobs are located off-campus with a pre-approved non-profit organization, school district, or local municipality.
-The three main jobs are:

 America Reads Tutors & America Counts Tutors

-At this moment, private citizens and employers requiring the student to work outside the United States and for-profit organizations are not considered eligible employers.
+Eligible employers are non-profit and government organizations whose work is in the public interest.
+At this moment, private citizens and employers requiring the student to work outside the United States, and for-profit organizations, are not considered eligible employers.

 - Replaces a full-time employee's position, regardless of when or why that position was eliminated or otherwise became vacant, including replacing workers on strike.